Military funeral honors are a dignified ceremony and final demonstration of deep gratitude to those who have faithfully defended our country.

-U.S. law now mandates the rendering of military funeral honors for an eligible veteran if requested by the family, provided at no cost by the Department of Defense.
-Your local Dignity Memorial® provider can help families request military funeral honors.
-The request form is included in the Veterans Planning Guide offered by Dignity Memorial® funeral, cremation and cemetery providers.
+U.S. law mandates the rendering of military funeral honors for an eligible veteran, if requested by the family, at no cost by the Department of Defense.
+Your local Dignity Memorial provider will help your family request military funeral honors and ensure the following benefits are made available.